DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Evaluation: User Study

-Participants opposed to modifying underlying worldviews cite trust of user intentions and potential adversarial uses of the tool as their main concerns.
-P5, for example, is worried that users might not be generating diverse images with honest intentions of better representing a given community, but that companies and brands could have adversarial motives to modify images of models to appear more diverse, without actually diversifying their workforce. \begin{quote} ``\textit{I have reservations to choosing, diversity.
+\begin{quote} ``\textit{I have reservations to choosing, diversity.
 This goes back to the idea of why do we want diversity, if it is to make changes in the world.
 You could make the argument that images end up shaping the world we live in, but you could also make the argument that that is not entirely true.
 It is designed for marketing, for image making.
-It is not necessarily design to generate an honest representation. [...]
-Honesty is very important. [...] it depends on which person is using that data.}''~--~P5 \end{quote} P12, explains how editing and exposing worldview controls to end users could both allow to increase representation of minorities, but could also be used to represent minorities under a bad light or in a discriminatory fashion.
-Furthermore, P12 believes the absolute editing category might be most prone to malicious uses than the other categories, since it allows to generate specific demographics. \begin{quote} ``\textit{But maybe there are people out there that hold very bad worldviews of minorities and would just generate specific kinds of images to portray them in a certain kind of way that is promoting discriminatory views.
-They may try to generate toxic images about minorities in an adversarial way.}''~--~P12 \end{quote}
+It is not necessarily designed to generate an honest representation. [...]
+Honesty is very important. [...] it depends on which person is using that data.}''~--~P5 \end{quote}